-- Science: This section of the GED test also includes 50 multiple choice questions, which evaluate your skills in interpreting, translating and inferring information given in the question.
+- Science: This section also includes 50 multiple choice questions, which evaluate your skills in interpreting, translating and inferring information given in the question.
 The questions can be in the form of paragraphs, graphs, tables, etc.

 - Social Studies: Questions of this section test your capability to interpret and understand visual and pictorial information.
 The questions may come in the form of cartoons, photographs, tables, pie charts, paragraphs or even a figure.
 You have to interpret the given illustrations and answer correctly the 50 multiple-choice questions that follow.

 - Mathematics: Each of the two Mathematics sections contains 20 multiple-choice questions.
 There are ten alternate-format questions where you get no options and you have to enter your own computed answer in a specialized grid or a coordinate grid.